 - They fall under normal published Ground or Standard delivery times

-- Determine the best way to pack your specific products for LTL freight and have those materials on-hand so you can pack and ship an order without delay.
+- Pack carefully: Determine the best way to pack your specific products for LTL freight and have those materials on-hand so that you can pack and ship an order without delay.

-- If you don’t have a large freight scale, accurately weigh the individual items that will make up your shipment.
-Don’t forget to add the weight of your pallet (estimate 40 lbs), crate (varies), or corrugated container (varies).
+- Weigh accurately: If you don’t have a large freight scale, weigh the individual items that will make up your shipment accurately.
+Don’t forget to add the weight of your pallet (estimate 40 pounds), crate (varies), or corrugated container (varies).

-- Use a freight broker to price and book LTL freight shipments unless you can negotiate lower rates with specific carriers.
+- Use freight brokers: Use a freight broker to price and book LTL freight shipments unless you can negotiate lower rates with specific carriers.

-- Take time to understand the NMFC classifications for your specific goods.
+- Classify your freight correctly: Take time to understand the NMFC classifications for your specific goods.
 Using the right classification, for the right reason, can save you money.

-- Ask regional carriers about negotiated rates if you ship in volume within their service areas.
+- Negotiate rates: Ask regional carriers about negotiated rates if you ship in volume within their service areas.